orielhaim/RCL/README.md

 ---

+## 📚 Available License Variants

+* 🔹 [LICENSE-RCL](./LICENSE-RCL) — For personal use only.
+Requires a contribution for non-commercial use.
+No commercial use allowed.
+* 🔹 [LICENSE-RCL-E](./LICENSE-RCL-E) — For companies generating revenue.
+Requires contributions equivalent to 2% of revenue.
+* 🔹 [LICENSE-RCL-EE](./LICENSE-RCL-EE) — For companies.
+Requires at least one meaningful contribution.
+No percentage requirement.

+---

 ## 1. Purpose

 The Reciprocal Contribution License (RCL) is a family of license **addenda** designed to encourage community contributions by requiring certain forms of contribution back to the original project based on usage type (personal, commercial, enterprise).